Rocket Ismail: Toronto Argonauts

 After Bruce McNall purchased the Toronto Argonauts with hockey player Wayne Gretzky and actor John Candy, the Argonauts made Ismail a groundbreaking offer for a CFL player: $18.2 million over four years.
 The average value of his full contract, $4.55 million per season, was more than the anticipated 1991 CFL salary cap of $3.0 million per team.
 The CFL had a salary cap in place since 1991, but the rules contained an exemption for a "marquee player" who would not count against the cap.
 Doug Flutie of the BC Lions was about to be paid $1 million under the exemption, but Ismail's contract was more than anything North American football had ever seen, as his yearly salary was then the largest in Canadian or American football history.
 By comparison, the highest paid NFL player at the time was Joe Montana earning $3.25 million per year.

 Ismail joined the Argonauts in time for the 1991 season, and in his first game, returned a kick seventy-three yards on a reverse with Michael Clemons.
 Ismail ended his rookie season at the 79th Grey Cup.
 He recorded an 87-yard touchdown on a kickoff return and was named the Grey Cup Most Valuable Player as his Argonauts defeated the Calgary Stampeders 36–21.
 He came within fifty yards of breaking his teammate Clemons' franchise record for single-season kickoff return yardage, and made the 1991 All-Star team as a wide receiver, finishing runner-up to Jon Volpe for rookie of the year.

 In 1992 Ismail broke Clemons' franchise record for single-season kick return yards.
 Ismail was unhappy in Canada as the Argonauts slumped to a 6–12 record, missing the playoffs.
 He was also remembered for his participation in a sideline brawl against the Stampeders where he stomped an opposing player's helmeted face.
 He later apologized on Speaker's Corner.
 With the huge contract around Toronto's neck and McNall facing increasing financial trouble, Ismail left the CFL, and, after the season, signed with the Los Angeles Raiders.

 Los Angeles/Oakland Raiders

-Ismail was going to be selected as the first overall pick in the 1991 NFL draft by the Dallas Cowboys, until he decided to sign with the Toronto Argonauts.
+Ismail was projected to be selected as the first overall pick in the 1991 NFL draft until he decided to sign with the Argonauts.
 The Los Angeles Raiders selected him in the fourth round (100th overall), to own his rights in case he decided to return to the NFL.

 In 1993, as a rookie in the National Football League, Ismail recorded 353 receiving yards.
 The next year, he recorded 513 receiving yards and five touchdowns.
 In 1995, the Raiders' first season back in Oakland, he recorded 491 yards receiving.

 On August 25, 1996, after having three disappointing seasons, Ismail was traded to the Carolina Panthers for a fifth-round pick (#157-Nick Lopez).